dlemire60/using-word/UsingWord.md

     Op<span class="underline">t</span>ions, Advanced, Show Document
     Content group.
-I particularly like this when projecting a document in a meeting, since you can easily get the text big enough on screen for folks to read without any need for horizontal scrolling.
+I particularly like this when projecting a document in a meeting, since you can easily get the text big enough on screen for folks to read while the text wraps to fit the window eliminating any need for horizontal scrolling.

 Beyond Draft view: